gklo/XmpTest/README.md

 # XmpTest
 The Android Studio project file with XMPToolkit integrated (Experimental)

+It is based on hello-jni sample in NDK

 ##Issues
 - takes 5 mins or more to compile.
 Not very long but could be very annoying.
 - compile fails sometime randomly because of multiple definitions of certain object/variable